khairat-hossin/bengali-number/readme.md

 # Bengali Number Converter for Laravel

-A Laravel package to convert numbers to Bengali words with support for integers, decimals, and currency.
+A Laravel package to convert numbers to Bengali words with support for integers, decimals, and currency in word.

 ## Installation